-Recursive IIR filters are compact and useful, but direct-form denominator updates can be numerically awkward.
-A small update to denominator coefficients can move poles outside the unit circle and turn a stable filter into an unstable one.
+Recursive IIR filters are compact, but direct-form denominator updates can be hard to control.
+A small coefficient change can move poles outside the unit circle and make a filter unstable.

-Lattice parameterizations give a stability-aware coordinate system.
+Lattice parameterizations provide a stability-aware coordinate system.
 In the scalar case, reflection or PARCOR coefficients with magnitude less than one correspond to stable recursive filters.

 What the package does